 Canada country brief

-Both English and French have official language status, and French-speaking Quebec has constitutional autonomy in Canada.
-Indigenous people make up around 4 per cent of the population.
+Both English and French have official language status, and French-speaking Quebec has a degree of constitutional autonomy in Canada.
+Indigenous people make up around 4.9 per cent of the population.

 Canada is the second-largest country in world (after Russia) in land area, with approximately 90 per cent of the population concentrated within 160 km of the US border.
 Canada has more fresh water than any other country with at least 2 million natural lakes; and almost 9 per cent of Canadian territory is water.
 Located in northern North America, bordering the North Atlantic Ocean on the east, North Pacific Ocean on the west, and the Arctic Ocean on the north (sitting strategically between the US and Russia via the North Polar route), Canada varies from temperate (south) to sub-arctic and arctic (north).

-Canada's population is approximately 37,242,571 (as at 1 October 2018; Statistics Canada).
-Canada is divided into 10 provinces and 3 territories*: Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec, Saskatchewan Northwest Territories*, Nunavut*, and Yukon*.
+Canada's population is estimated to be 38,048,738 (as at 1 January 2021; Statistics Canada).
+Canada is divided into 10 provinces and 3 territories*: Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec, Saskatchewan, Northwest Territories*, Nunavut*, and Yukon*.

 Three branches work together to govern Canada: the executive, legislative, and judicial branches.

 The executive branch is the decision-making branch comprising the Governor General, the Prime Minister and the Cabinet.
 The Prime Minister is the leader of the party with the largest number of seats in the House of Commons.